 Starting at Corporate Research on power transformer cooling modeling approaches, I gradually entered the ABB's business unit and finally became part of the global architecture team of ABB's Medium & Large Power Transformer product group.
 There I was globally responsible for the thermal architecture as an integral part of its TrafoStar architecture platform.

-Returning from Sweden to the northern part of the Netherlands, I came to realize that in that area there exists a large number of small, often specialized enterprises on a limited set of application domains.
+Returning from Sweden to the northern part of the Netherlands, I came to realize that in that area a large number of small, often specialized enterprises are present on a limited set of application domains.
 System Architecture is recognized by the large companies as important, but should it not be equally important for small businesses as well?
 Could this approach help to substantially increase their innovation potential?
+Although I moved on and eventually came to work at ASML as a systems architect, the question still may have some relevance.

-In this blog I present a number of discussion articles (white papers etc.) that address a number of key issues in innovation of (small) businesses in the technical domain.
-I hope it inspires others working in the system architecture domain and helps to enables a form of cooperation in further developing this field.
-Please contact me (see menu at the right or bottom) if you feel that there may be a basis for discussion here!
+In this blog I therefore present a number of older discussion articles (prototypes of a start-up plan and a book) that address a number of key issues in innovation of (small) businesses in the technical domain.
+I hope it may still inspire others working in the system architecture field and motivate further developing this field.
+Please contact me (through LinkedIn) if you feel that there may be a basis for discussion here!